Conner Prairie: Create Connect

 Create Connect is an indoor attraction, open year-round, that "Celebrates Hoosier Innovation".
 This attraction offers activities such as building a windmill, experimenting with circuits, building a model plane, and building a chain reaction.
 The area consists of smaller exhibits that explore wind energy at the turn of the century, flight in the early 1900s, rural electrification in the 1930s, and the role of science during the space race of the 1950s and 1960s.
 The area is usually facilitated by a blue-shirt staff member, but may occasionally have a first-person interpreter dressed in costume.

 Makesmith Workshop

 Makesmith Workshop's theme changes through the seasons.
 In the winter, it focuses on textiles; in the summer, it turns to metalworking; and in the spring and fall it changes to woodworking.
 Children of all ages can participate in basic trade activities such as sewing on a button, hammering in a nail, or molding a piece of metal.

 Animal Encounters

 Animal Encounters is a functioning barn on Conner Prairie grounds across from the Conner House.
-It houses more than eighteen kinds of chickens, goats, sheep, cows, ducks, and horses.
-Children and adults can learn about the different aspects of the barn and the animals it houses by using all five senses.
-The barn's activities include milking goats and cows, collecting eggs from chickens, and shearing sheep.
+It houses several heritage breed livestock that the museum helps to conserve, including Arapawa goats, Tunis sheep and American rabbits.
+Elsewhere on the campus they also have a herd of English Longhorn cattle and Ossabaw Hogs.
+The breeds chosen are based on similar descriptions to livestock that were raised in 19th century Indiana to match their 1836 living history village.
+The barn allows guests to familiarize themselves with and become comfortable around livestock, develop an appreciation for where food comes from and understand why conserving rare genetics is important for modern agriculture.
+The barn's activities include milking goats, collecting eggs from chickens, and shearing sheep.